elohimgv/audio-programming-in-chuck/README.md

 Finally ```.cap()``` it means the capacity of the array, like ```.length``` in processing... goes through the array and access the values.

 Checkout my [artwork](https://github.com/elohimgv/audio-programming-in-chuck/blob/master/assignment-2/assignment_2.ck) :notes:

+### Week 3
+The challenge of this week was writing a techno song.
+I am going to show you what I learn in each session; first, I am going to talk about the sampling period what is?
+Is our soundfile representation in an array.

+Image...

+To build things with it we need to know about...